How to Get More Likes on Facebook Using Sweepstakes

 No way.
 Don’t do it.
 Don’t buy likes.

-A high profile example of this is the U.S. State Department, who wasted a ton of money on Facebook likes.
+A high-profile example of this is the U.S. State Department, which wasted a ton of money on Facebook likes.
 Do not buy Facebook likes.

 Determining the value of a like

 Take a minute and ask yourself, “why do I want more likes?”

 - Is it so that your business has a better image in the public spotlight?